February 10, 2026 Source: Krebs on Security 3 min read · 733 words

 // FAQ

 Concerned about your project's security?
-Run an automated pentest with AISEC — AI-powered scanner with expert verification.
+Run an automated pentest with AISEC — fully automated AI-powered scanner.
 Go to dashboard →